Hire in Finland

 Employees in Finland are entitled to an annual vacation bonus payable in May.
 It is the equivalent of two weeks of base salary.

-Entitlement to sickness allowance from the state social insurance fund (Kela) commences nine working days after the illness begins (not counting the day of onset).
+Entitlement to sickness allowance from the state social insurance fund (Kela) commences nine working days after the illness begins, not counting the day of onset.
 Generally, the employer will pay the employee’s wages during this waiting period.
-Dependent on bargaining agreements many employers may also pay the full salary during the first one to two months.
-The social insurance will pay sickness allowance for a maximum of one year (300 working days).
-If the employee receives pay during the period of illness, Kela will pay the compensation the employer.
+Dependent on bargaining agreements, many employers may also pay the full salary during the first one to two months of illness.
+The social insurance will pay sickness allowance for a maximum of one year, which equates to 300 working days.
+If the employee receives pay during the period of illness, Kela will compensate the employer.
 A doctor’s certificate is required for the period of illness.